-Sardinia Travel Guide
+Sardinia Tourist Guide

 The autonomous region of Sardinia is one of Europe's most delightful tourist destinations because of its spectacular natural scenery, gorgeous beaches, and exceedingly long history.
 Three mountain ranges grace the island, with lush coastal plains and turquoise blue waters.
 A favourite haunt for water sport enthusiasts, Sardinia has much to offer modern travellers.

-Best known for its beaches, Sardinia's renowned pink sand beach at Porto Ferro, and the tourist haven of the Emerald coast, draws thousands of visitors each year to bask in the hot Sardinian sun.
+Best known for its beaches, Sardinia's renowned pink sand beach at Porto Ferro, and the tourist haven of the Emerald coast, draws thousands of tourists each year to bask in the hot Sardinian sun.
 Energetic visitors immerse themselves in a wide variety of water sports here, including: jet-skiing, kite-surfing and windsurfing.

-Tourist Attractions Around Sardinia
+Sardinia Tourist Attractions

 A cultural destination, as well as one of natural beauty, Sardinia holds Garibaldi's final resting place on the island of Caprera Alghero, and the imposing Nuraghic fortress, Su Nuraxi Nuraghe.